 Cosmetics and personal hygiene products

-What harmful chemicals might my cosmetics and personal care products contain?
+What harmful chemicals might my cosmetics and personal hygiene products contain?

 Cosmetics contain a range of chemicals for specific functions.
 They include UV filters; colourants; hardeners; preservatives (to prevent the growth of microorganisms); fragrances (parfumes); antioxidants to help prevent skin damage and to improve product stability; emollients/moisturisers to soften skin by reducing evaporation; surfactants used as foaming agents; and emulsifiers (which help water-soluble and oil-soluble ingredients mix).
 Ingredients can be synthetic or naturally occurring chemicals.